currawong-project/caw/README.md

 # __caw__ audio processing program

-__caw__ is a declarative language for describing real-time data flow programs based on the [libcw](https://gitea.currawongproject.org/cml/libcw).
+__caw__ is an interactive, real-time audio processing environment configured by a declarative language for describing data flow programs based on the [libcw](https://gitea.currawongproject.org/cml/libcw).

 The best introduction to the language is [__caw__ by Example](https://gitea.currawongproject.org/cml/caw/src/branch/master/examples/examples.md)
 This tutorial steps through the basic language constructs and theory of operation.

 # Installation

 ## Prerequisites: